pfrazee/local/README.md

 ---

-LinkShUI is in early beta, so expect API and runtime instability.
-These instructions are geared toward developers who wish to experiment with the software and possibly build their own modules and services.
+*LinkShUI is in early beta, so expect API and runtime instability.
+These instructions are geared toward developers who wish to experiment with the software and possibly build their own modules and services.*

+---

 ## Getting Started